Nine Raters, One Index: Carrying LLM Disagreement into Labour-Market Estimates: Construction of GAISI

-Each model was prompted using a structured rubric, adapted from EMMR, that guided the model to consider: \begin{enumerate} \item The SES task’s purpose and function within a UK-specific occupational vignette. \item The tools typically used to perform the task. \item The \textit{incremental contribution} of generative AI beyond existing technologies. \item A step-by-step justification of a probability distribution over exposure levels E0 to E3. \end{enumerate}
+Each model was prompted using a structured rubric that guided the model to consider: \begin{enumerate} \item The SES task's purpose and function within a UK-specific occupational vignette. \item The tools typically used to perform the task. \item The \textit{incremental contribution} of generative AI beyond existing technologies. \item A step-by-step justification of a probability distribution over exposure levels E0 to E3. \end{enumerate}

-As discussed above, tasks were grouped into thematic categories (e.g., reading, collaboration) to reduce fragmentation.
+As mentioned above, tasks were grouped into thematic categories (e.g., reading, collaboration) to reduce fragmentation and the number of API calls.
 Prompts also included classification examples and followed a chain-of-thought structure to encourage systematic reasoning.
-The LLM rater temperature was set to 0.2, limiting the randomness of LLM responses to the classification prompts.
-To derive the exposure index, the classification prompt was repeated five times per task-occupation cell, resulting in up to 5,500 ratings.

-The LLM raters were likely trained on the earlier discussed literature and related open-access publications (including preprints or working papers) released up to their respective knowledge cutoffs in October 2023 (GPT-4o), May 2024 (Gemini~1.5~Pro) and January 2025 (Gemini~2.5~Pro), and thus synthesised that knowledge to respond to our classification prompt.
-The main classification prompt can be found in \cref{app:A:prompt}.
-The pack of occupation vignettes, classification prompts, and replication code are available on request.
+The rater temperature was set to 0.2 for Gemini~1.5~Pro and GPT-4o, which each ran five times over the full grid, giving 5,500 ratings apiece that are averaged before aggregation.
+A sixth run with GPT-4o switched sampling off (temperature = 0).
+The remaining seven raters were run once.
+Repeated classification of this kind establishes how stable the decoding process is; how far the ratings depend on the rater is a separate question, addressed by classifying the same cells across the panel. \Cref{ss:rating_precision} reports both. \Cref{app:A:prompt} reproduces the rater prompt.\footnote{The classification inputs, prompts, rater outputs and analysis code will be released as a replication package on publication.}